 This post contains affiliate links - we earn a small commission if you purchase through our links, and we appreciate your support.

-We played this at a neighborhood gathering, and it was pretty hilarious.
-It's a good group game for tweens/teens to play on their own or with adults.
+We played this board game at a neighborhood gathering, and it was pretty hilarious.
+It's a good social game for tweens and teens to play on their own or with adults.
 You try to guess how the game rates bad scenarios from "hangnail" to "seated behind someone puking on a roller coaster."
 The only downside is if you play enough, you'll start to learn the scores of your favorite horrible situations.

-This one's a favorite for tweens, teens and adults.
+This is definitely a favorite board game for tweens, teens and adults.
 If you haven't tried it, put it on a birthday or Christmas list.
-If you have it, check out the other versions: Europe, Rails and Sails, Nordic Countries, Africa, France, United Kingdom, Germany, New York City 1960, India and Asia.
+If you have it, check out the expansion pack or other versions: Europe, Rails and Sails, Nordic Countries, Africa, France, United Kingdom, Germany, New York City 1960, India and Asia.
 We'll admit, we're a little bummed they don't have Central and South America.
 Maybe that's coming up next.

 This game is a cooperative game, which means all players work together to beat the game itself.
 The game also changes every time you play because players draw a card that give them a special skill.
 Different numbers of players and combinations of skill cards create new game dynamics.
 I included Forbidden Desert, because that's the one we own and my son has played, but the original version of the game is Forbidden Island.